Miss Georgia Amazing Teen, Zoe Boston, is going to nationals this summer

 “It has helped her with her self esteem, it has helped her with her confidence, she’s made friends, and she’s been able to inspire other young ladies that a disability does not define them,” Boston said.

-Zoe will be representing the state of Georgia, alongside 150 other girls throughout the country, so if you’d like to support her on her journey, visit.
+Zoe will be representing the state of Georgia, alongside 150 other girls throughout the country, so if you’d like to support her on her journey, CLICK HERE.